 Chronic Fatigue Syndrome/ME:

-Fibromyalgia and Chronic Fatigue have many similar symptoms.
-Chronic Fatigue Syndrome/ME is a set of symptoms with severe and almost unrelenting fatigue being most predominant.
+Chronic Fatigue Syndrome/ME is a set of symptoms with severe and unrelenting fatigue being most predominant.
 The fatigue can worsen with physical activity or stress, but it doesn’t improve with more rest.

 Some of the more common symptoms are: poor sleep, difficulties with short-term memory or concentration, exhaustion after minimal exertion, recurrent infections and bowel disorders.